Benjamin Whitworth

-Benjamin Whitworth (24 May 1816 – 24 September 1893) was an Irish politician, who represented constituencies in Ireland at the United Kingdom Parliament in Westminster, London.
+Benjamin Whitworth (24 May 1816 – 24 September 1893) was an Irish politician who represented constituencies in Ireland at the United Kingdom Parliament in Westminster, London.

 Early life

 Benjamin Whitworth was born in Manchester in 1816.
-He came to Drogheda as a child; his father was a corn merchant.
+He came to Drogheda as a child; his father was an English corn merchant, and his mother was an Irish seamstress.

 Benjamin was educated in England, and he later went into business himself in Manchester.
 However he returned to Drogheda, and founded the Greenmount and Boyne Mills in 1865.
 This factory once employed 1,200 people and exported linen throughout the world.

 Parliamentary career

 He was returned for Drogheda, as a Liberal, in the 1865 general election.
 However his 1868 re-election was declared void and he was replaced by his son Thomas Whitworth, in an unopposed by-election on 15 March 1869.

 Benjamin Whitworth was elected Member of Parliament for Kilkenny City, in a by-election in 1875.
 He resigned in 1880 to contest the Drogheda constituency in a by-election as a Home Rule candidate.
 Elected unopposed in the 1880 general election, he sat as MP until the constituency was abolished in 1885.